fermaresca33/interaction_with_geolocated_measures/README.md

   <img src="./documentation_files/kml_google_earth.jpg">
 </p>

-You can play with the points stile, size, the table info and much more aspects of the kml.
+You can play with the points style, size, the table info and much more aspects of the kml.